Cataract Surgery in Vero Beach

 What Is the Best Treatment for Cataracts?

-Cataract removal is common and cataract surgery offers the highest success rate of any surgical procedure in the United States.
+Cataract removal is the only treatment option available.
+The good news is that cataract surgery offers the highest success rate of any surgical procedure in the United States.
 During the surgical procedure, the clouded natural lens of the eye is replaced with a new, clear lens called an intraocular lens implant.
 This new lens has a prescription power specifically measured and created for each individual patient.

 Choosing the Best Lens